Nymphaea caerulea | Blue lotus | Blue water lily | Egyptian lotus | Sacred lily of the Nile | Extracts & Flowers

 The aquatic Blue Lotus fresh water plant grows wild in ponds and has been prized for its beauty, seductive scent and its symbolism.
 As well as for its consciousness altering effects.

 We use 25 kg of fresh Blue Lotus flowers to make 1 kg of powder or resin extract.

-When the Pharaoh Tutankhamen’s tomb was opened, they discovered blue lotus flowers had been scattered over his body.
-Initially, it was thought that these flowers were purely symbolic, however there is a growing body of research that is pointing towards the Egyptians using this Nymphaea caerulea to induce ecstatic states, euphoria, feelings of wellbeing, and for medicine and visions.
-Some evidence also suggests that N. caerulea had been used to relieve pain, increase memory, promote sexual desire, and to improve circulation, while it was also used in Egypt to enhance sexual desire, and was viewed as an essential key to good health.
+Nymphaea caerulea is a revered plant that was used during rituals in ancient Egypt.
+When Pharaoh Tutankhamen’s tomb was opened, they discovered that Blue Lotus flowers had been scattered over his body.
+Initially, it was thought that these flowers were purely symbolic.
+However there is a growing body of research that is pointing towards the Egyptians using Nymphaea caerulea to induce ecstatic states, euphoria, feelings of wellbeing and visions.
+The Blue Lotus has also been found in representations of Egyptian art and hieroglyphics in relation to afterlife and rebirth.
+Women would wear the buds in their hair as adornments.

 Traditionally, the flower extracts were taken as drops.
 The flowers can also be made into tea or soaked in wine.
 Smoking the dried flowers was also common practice.